IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

-We refer to (25) as the extracting transform.
-This transform retains the TF coefficients consistent with the solutions of the IF equation, making the TF location match the IF or GD estimates.
-Therefore, the extracting transform greatly sharpens the energy distribution of multi-component non-stationary signals, even with slowing-varying and fast-varying components.
+We refer to (30) as the extracting transform.
+This transform presents the oscillation content of the studied signal by detecting the solutions of the IF equation, retaining a small part of the TF coefficients of STFT and thus greatly sharpening the energy distribution.

-It should be pointed out that the popular synchroextracting transform (SET) [38] can be classified in the IF equation-based extracting transform.
+The popular synchroextracting transform (SET) [39] can be considered a specialization of the extracting transform.
 Indeed, from expression (12), it is easy to get:

-Expression (26) indicates that the set of points $\omega=\phi'(t)$ satisfies
+Expression (31) indicates that the set of points $\omega=\phi'(t)$ satisfies

-Thus, equation (27) is a special IF equation of constant amplitude and linear frequency modulation signal.
-Based on equation (27), it is easy to define the extracting transform as
+Thus, equation (32) is a specific IF equation of chirp for $(t, \omega)\in \Omega$.
+Based on equation (32), it is easy to define the extracting transform as

-which corresponds to the SET given in [38].
+which corresponds to the SET given in [39].

-It is known that the extracting transforms are not the type being energy conservation because they only remain the signal energy on the TF curves satisfying the IF equation.
-Differing from the extracting operation, we will introduce an approach that maintains the signal energy.
+It is known that the extracting transform is not a type of energy conservation because they only retain the signal energy on the TF curves satisfying the IF equation, which brings a challenge to reconstruct the original signal.
+Based on equation (12) and the fact that

+where ${\phi}'(t)$ is the IF and generally estimated by the ridge of the extracting transform in terms of the locally maximal curve of $|T_e(t, \omega)|$, one can recover the harmonic-like signals from the extracting transform accurately.
+However, the reconstruction performance degrades when recovering the fast-varying signals [49].
+Many improvements, such as the SECT [49] and adaptive signal separation operation (ASSO) [55], are proposed to derive a more accurate component recovery formula.

+Another important problem for extracting transform is its numerical implementation, which should robustly remove the non-information TF points concerning the TF energy diffusion and the noise.
+The numerical implementation of the extracting transform is frequently expressed as

+where $S_{f}^g[m, n]$ and $h_f[m, n]$ denote the discrete STFT and IF equation of the sampled signal respectively, and $\Delta\omega$ is the discrete frequency interval.
+Except for this way, it is interesting to consider the nonlinear transformation of $h_f$, such as $\exp(h_f)-1$, to obtain a more robust implementation.